rust-lang/rust/references.md

 (for instance, they reside in freed or leaked memory).
 Mutable references can be reachable but *not* live through the process of *reborrowing*.

-A mutable reference can be reborrowed to either a shared or mutable reference.
+A mutable reference can be reborrowed to either a shared or mutable reference to one of its descendants.
+A reborrowed reference will only be live again once all reborrows derived from it expire.
-Further, the reborrow can produce exactly the same reference, or point to a path it is a prefix of.
 For instance, a mutable reference can be reborrowed to point to a field of its referent:

 ```rust